 5. Train the Plan

 Day one was pretty ugly in the morning.
-The five-year-old lost his tablet privileges before 7:00 AM.
+The youngest lost his tablet privileges before 7:00 AM.
 Math was so much harder because it was the only academic subject we were doing.
 Everyone was grumpy and fought and complained about chores.
 Ugh.
 But I stuck to my plan and made it through day one.
 I tried to keep in mind that the first week will be the hardest.

 Day two was a bit easier.
 Both boys stayed in their room quietly until 7 without being told and math went much faster.
 I expect things to improve as the week goes on.

 They have to know that you mean business.
 They will be bored and listless the first week — wandering and fussing instead of finding something to do.
 Eventually, with a bit of leaving them to their own devices, they will get the idea that in order to have any fun they need to make fun.
 It always gets easier after the first week.